5. The Legend of Zelda: Breath of the Wild (Nintendo, Wii U/Switch)

 1. Persona 5 (Atlus, Playstation 3/Playstation 4)

 forcing one's beliefs on others is just and righteous because anyone who doesn't match your worldview exactly is unquestionably immoral and evil and it is your holy mission to destroy their lives).
 Beyond that, though, the storyline is badly paced and full of contrivances, the main characters are bland and rarely ascend beyond their basic archetypes in any form, and the overall gameplay has the Ocarina of Time problem in that it feels very drab and padded out, with any "puzzles" the player encounters being explained out in such detail that they provide no problem-solving element at all.
-Boss fights center on uninspired gimmicks and almost never prove to be any real challenge, the sub-quests feel like empty retreads of what came before in earlier Personas, Morgana's character goes from mildly charming to quickly making you wish for his slow, painful demise as he constantly dictates where you should go and how you should feel about literally everything that happens... in short, everything about Persona 5, save its visuals and music, feels very utilitarian and by-the-numbers, like they were just pushing out a "good enough" sequel to cash in on the name.
+Boss fights center on uninspired gimmicks and almost never prove to be any real challenge, the sub-quests feel like empty retreads of what came before in earlier Personas, Morgana's character goes from mildly charming to quickly making you wish for his slow, painful demise as he constantly patronizes you and dictates where you should go and how you should feel about literally everything that happens and he never fucking shuts up... in short, everything about Persona 5, save its visuals and music, feels very utilitarian and by-the-numbers, like they were just pushing out a "good enough" sequel to cash in on the name.
 And given that Sega is calling the shots for Atlus now, well, it's probably true.
 It really pains me to say so, but Shin Megami Tensei's best days are seemingly behind it.